mirnau/sr3e/README.md

 # Documentation

 [Documentation](https://mirnau.github.io/sr3e/) has been added and underway.
-To save on time, it leans heavy on AI generation, which ofcourse means, there might be mistakes present.
+To save on time, it leans heavy on AI generation, which of course means, there might be mistakes present.
 Documetation is also open for contribution.
-All you need to start colaborating can be found in the [documentation](https://mirnau.github.io/sr3e/)
+All you need to start colaborating can be found [here](https://mirnau.github.io/sr3e/)

 ## What is Shadowrun Third Edition